 Fishing in Mexico is an angler’s dream as it caters to everyone from fly fishermen to spin and offshore anglers, and it has some of those trophy species that we dream about.

-You will have the confidence to be able to book a fishing trip of a lifetime with a guaranteed catch once you’ve finished reading to the bottom of this article.
+I will also give you the pick of the best places to book your fishing vacation.
+You will have the confidence to book a fishing trip of a lifetime with a guaranteed catch once you’ve finished reading to the bottom of this article.

 Top Fish To Catch In Mexico

 The offshore and inshore saltwater fishing in Mexico is off the charts, to say the least.
-There are so many prized species between the Pacific and Caribbean coastlines that if you visited both, chances are you could tick them all off your list.
+There are so many prized species between the Pacific and Caribbean coastlines that if you visited both, you could tick them all off your list.

 For clarity’s sake, I’m going to split the top fish to catch in Mexico between its two coastlines, the Pacific and the Caribbean, as the likelihood is that you’ll only hit one on your next trip there.

-The Mexican Caribbean side is home to some of the best saltwater flats fishing in the world and offshore fishing isn’t too bad either.
+The Mexican Caribbean side is home to some of the best saltwater flats fishing in the world, and offshore fishing isn’t too bad either.
 Here are the fish you can hope to catch there:

 Inshore Fish